aspose-svg/Aspose.SVG-Products/svg/en/net/base64-encoder/_index.md

 {{<section demos>}}
 ---
-h2: Encode Image to Base64 in C#
+h2: Convert Image to Base64 in C#
 title: C# code to convert PNG image to Base64
 ---